Moranbah

 Employment conditions in Moranbah rank among the top 10% of areas assessed nationally

-Moranbah has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 1.1% as of September 2025, with an estimated employment growth of 4.1% over the past year.
+Moranbah has a skilled workforce with manufacturing and industrial sectors strongly represented.
+Its unemployment rate was 1.1% in the past year.
+Employment growth was estimated at 4.1%.

 Frequently Asked Questions - Employment